-We may not sell shares under our equity line until a registration statement for the resale of the shares issued under that line is declared effective by the SEC.
-We may need additional financing prior to that date since our available cash resources, together with anticipated cash flows from operations, may not be sufficient to continue our operations at current levels.
+We may need additional financing if we are unable to obtain funds sufficient to satisfy our cash requirements under the equity line.
 Additional financing, if required, may not be available on acceptable terms, if at all.
 If we are unable to obtain financing on favorable terms, we may have to reduce operations, defer research and development projects and reduce staffing.
 We may issue common stock or debt or equity securities convertible into shares of common stock to obtain additional financing, if required.
-Any additional financing may result in substantial dilution to current holders of our common stock.
+Any additional financing may result in substantial dilution to current holders of our common stock